tapfunds/tf/README.md

 Docker, node, python, golang, and the GCP SDK

-* run this shell script to stand up local containers
+- run this shell script to stand up local containers

   ```sh
   ./build-dev
   ```

 ### Installation

 1. Clone the repo

    ```sh
    git clone https://github.com/tapfunds/tf.git
    ```

 2. To install the auth and plaid services, cd into each folder then run

    ```sh
    go get
    ```

 3. To install the objectmapper service, cd into the folder and run

    ```sh
    pip3 install requirements/requirements.txt
    ```

 4. To install the client service, cd into the folder and run

    ```sh
    yarn install
    ```

 <!-- USAGE EXAMPLES -->

 ## Usage

-Docker

-CI/CD

-Orchestration

-DB

 <!-- ROADMAP -->

 ## Roadmap

 See the [open issues](https://github.com/tapfunds/tf/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.